pmlmodelling/pylag/doc/source/install/installation.rst

 Building from source
 --------------------

 Developers who wish to work with the source code directly should first clone *PyLag's* git repository from `GitHub <https://github.com/jimc101/PyLag>`_.
-With SSH access setup, you can clone the repository using the following commands:
+You can clone the repository using the following commands:

 .. code-block:: bash